Australian Volunteers for International Development

+A wide range of professional skills are needed to contribute to development across the globe.
 The sectors most commonly requested by overseas partners are listed below, but can include others depending on priorities and needs.
 Most assignments require qualifications and demonstrated professional experience.

-- Transport and storage
+- Communications and media

-- Water and sanitation
+- Education and training

 Australian partner organisations

 To encourage greater community involvement, Australian organisations can become an Australian partner organisation.
-This includes government departments, educational institutions, non government organisations (NGOs) and private sector enterprises.
+This includes government departments, educational institutions, non-government organisations (NGOs) and private sector enterprises.
 This is a great way for Australian organisations to develop new relationships with organisations overseas, or to strengthen existing links.

-More information for Australian partner organisations [external website]
+More information for Australian partner organisations

-Host organisations in-country provide management and support to Australian volunteers, as well as assist in achieving assignment objectives.
+Host organisations in country provide management and support to Australian volunteers, as well as assist in achieving assignment objectives.
 Responsibilities of host organisations include:

 - providing supervision